GemWyrm/School-Project1/README.md

 # School-Project1
-by Jared Clyde
+by Jared Clyde.
-First School Project: Creating an HTML based Character Sheet for Table Top Role Playing Games (TTRPG) Users can input and track character information
+First School Project: Creating an HTML based Character Sheet for Table Top Role Playing Games (TTRPG).
+Users can input and track character information.
+Name and Password information is not currently saved.
+Random letters are sufficient to allow login.
-Using CSS, HTML and JS
+Using CSS, HTML and JS.
 Future improvements:
     1. Save information online and offline.
     2. Version history for players.